message/iata/IN.md

 - This does not apply to:
 - relief, repatriation and humanitarian flights;
 - flights under the Air Transport Bubbles.
-2. Passengers are not allowed to enter.
+2. The following passengers are allowed to enter:
-This does not apply to:
 - nationals of Bhutan, India, Maldives and Nepal;
-- residents of India;
+- passengers with a residence permit issued by India;
+- passengers with a visa (tourist visas must be issued on or after 6 October 2021; medical visas must be issued after 21 October 2020);
+- passengers with an E-visa (E-Tourist visas must be issued on or after 6 October 2021);
 - passengers with an Overseas Citizen of India (OCI) card or booklet;
 - passengers with a Persons of Indian Origin (PIO) card;
-- passengers with a diplomatic passport and an NOC (No Objection Certificate) issued by the Ministry of External Affairs;
+- passengers with a diplomatic passport and an NOC (No Objection Certificate) issued by the Ministry of External Affairs.
-- passengers with a visa (excluding medical visas issued on or before 21 October 2020, and tourist visas(Type T)) issued by India;
-- passengers with an E-visa (excluding E-Tourist visas) issued by India;
-- passengers with an E-Tourist visa issued on or after 6 October 2021;
-- passengers with a tourist visa (Type T) issued on or after 6 October 2021.
 3. Passengers are not allowed to transit through Bangalore (BLR), Chennai (MAA), Delhi (DEL), Hyderabad (HYD), Kolkata (CCU) or Mumbai (BOM) to a third country.
 4. E-Tourist visas and tourist visas (Type T) are no longer valid.
 - This does not apply to E-Tourist visas and tourist visas (Type T) issued on or after 6 October 2021.